vaibhavkaul69/frontend-vaibhav-kaul/README.md

 2. Go to the above website and scroll down to find 4 links.
 ![Bootstrap CDN](https://i.imgur.com/3Sevt3E.png)

-3. Copy the < CSS only > CDN link into the <head></head> tag of your webpage.
+3. Copy the < CSS only > CDN link into the *head* tag of your webpage.

-4. Copy the < JS, Popper.js, and jQuery > CDN link just after the ending </body> tag of your webpage.
+4. Copy the < JS, Popper.js, and jQuery > CDN link just after the ending *body* tag of your webpage.

 5. The file mention in point 4 should be added in the sequence  jQuery first, then Popper.js, then Bootstrap JS.